pashupati98/nmt-pytorch/README.md

  #### How to use (For replicating or for your own experiments)

 Clone the entire repo.
-(It includes English to French dataset)
+(It includes the data a well)
 ```
 git clone -l -s git://github.com/pashupati98/nmt-pytorch.git cloned-repo
 cd cloned-repo